luziferius/MTGDeckConverter/README.rst

 Requirements
 ------------

-- Python 3.7 or newer (3.6 may work, but is untested)
+- Python 3.7 or newer

 Install
 -------